Screaming people and bodies everywhere: The horrific aftermath of Myanmar junta airstrike that killed 100 – KION546

 By Helen Regan, Sandi Sidhu, Salai TZ and Anna Coren, CNN

-Relatives were still recovering the charred bodies and limbs of victims killed in military airstrike on a village in central Myanmar Wednesday, a day after the deadliest attack in the country since the junta seized power in a coup two years ago.
+Relatives were still recovering the charred bodies and limbs of victims killed in a military airstrike on a village in central Myanmar Wednesday, a day after one of the deadliest attacks since the junta seized power in a coup two years ago.

 An eyewitness, who hid in a tunnel during the attack, described a scene of horror as he approached the site of the military airstrike — of children dying, women screaming, and bodies heaped on the ground.

-Around 100 people, including women and children, were killed after Myanmar’s military junta bombed Kantbalu township in the central Sagaing region on Tuesday, according to eyewitnesses, the shadow government of the ousted administration and local media.
+At least 100 people, including women and children, were killed after Myanmar’s military junta bombed Kanbalu township in the central Sagaing region on Tuesday, according to the Kyunhla activist group, which was at the scene.
+The group said at least 20 children were killed in the strike and 50 people injured.

 About 300 people had gathered in Pazigyi Village early on Tuesday morning to celebrate the opening of a local administration office, an eyewitness told CNN on the condition of anonymity because he fears retribution.
 Families had traveled from nearby villages for the event, where tea and food was offered and which coincided with the start of the Thingyan New Year celebrations.